 Graded Assignments: During the semester you will take three exams worth 100 points apiece.
-The first two will cover Neoclassical literature, and the third will cover Romantic literature.
-These will most likely be passage-based and short-essay exams, in which you will need to demonstrate close-reading skills and contextual knowledge that extends to the author's particular expression (thematic, stylistic) of a period's characteristic concerns.
+The first two will cover Neoclassical and Romantic literature, and the third will be a comprehensive passage-identification instrument.
+The first two exams will most likely include ID items, passage explication, and short-essay topics.
+On these you will need to demonstrate close-reading skills and contextual knowledge that extends to the author's particular expression (thematic, stylistic) of a period's characteristic concerns.
 There will also be a Final Exam with a semi-comprehensive component worth 100 points.
 Thus, the total raw score for the course will be 400 points.
 I will convert your accumulated points to a number on a 100-point scale, then assign a letter grade in accordance with the following breakdown: A=90-100, B=80-89, C=70-79, D=60-69, F=0-59.
 I will round up average scores within a half-point of the next higher letter grade (e.g., an average of 79.5 would earn you a B).